-Candidates have until the last day of the intended month of graduation to revise their thesis based on the reviewers' recommendations and to format it based on the Graduate School's requirements.
-Students will find very specific formatting guidelines and submission instructions in the Graduation Packet.
-Candidates must include a cover page signed by the advisor that states that the candidate has made the edits recommended by the final committee.
-Again, these instructions are in the Graduation Packet.
-Candidates should remember that their thesis will be archived online and copyrighted with the University of Minnesota Digital Conservancy, which means it will be accessible to anyone who is interested in reading it for many years to come.
+Candidates have until the last day of the month of graduation to revise their thesis based on the reviewers' recommendations and to format it based on the Graduate School's requirements.
+Students will find specific formatting guidelines and submission instructions in the Graduation Packet.
+Candidates must include a cover page signed by the advisor that states that they have made the edits recommended by the final committee.
+These instructions are also in the Grad Packet.
+Candidates should remember that their thesis will be archived online and copyrighted with the UMN Digital Conservancy, which means it will be accessible to anyone who is interested in reading it for many years to come.